mnielsen/finding_scenius/finding_scenius.md

 >   push back too hard against the transgressions of the scene.
 The
 >   renegades and mavericks are protected by this buffer zone.

 Such lists are interesting and stimulating.
-But what bugs me, I think, is that at the end of the day these characteristics seem more like consequences of scenius than anything else.
-I am, if you like, more interested in the _underlying mechanics_ of scenius than I am in the external _characteristics_.
+But I found myself uncomfortable as I attempted to list such characteristics.
+What bugs me is that such characteristics seem more like _consequences_ of scenius than _underlying causes_.
+I'm much more interested in the mechanics of scenius than I am in the external characteristics.

-However, I will mention two characteristics that seem to me to be worth noting, and very close to the underlying mechanics.
+Because of this I'll list just two characteristics, both of which seem very close to the underlying mechanics of scenius.

 First, scenius requires _a high density of dedicated people_.
 The people in a great scene don't need to be supremely talented, but they